Ke'Bryan Hayes Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Brewers pitching staff ranks 16th in the league with a collective 8.6 strikeouts per nine innings.

-- The Brewers have a 4.03 team ERA that ranks 12th among all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all MLB pitching staffs (4.07).

-- His last time out came on Sunday against the Atlanta Braves, when the righty tossed five innings, surrendering five earned runs while allowing five hits.
+- Burnes (9-6) is aiming for his 10th win when he gets the starting nod for the Brewers in his 23rd start of the season.
+He's put together a 3.44 ERA in 133 1/3 innings pitched, with 136 strikeouts.

-- The 33-year-old has put up an ERA of 4.76, with 7.8 strikeouts per nine innings, in 19 games this season.
-Opponents have a .238 batting average against him.
+- His last appearance was on Monday against the Washington Nationals, when the right-hander threw six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.